solveditnpc/security-against-unauthorised-users/README.md

 - Press 'q' to quit the application
 - The system will automatically log out the current user if an unauthorized face is detected in consecutive frames

+### Code Structure

+The main script `security_linux.py` is structured to be self-documenting with clear variable names and logical organization.
+Key components include:

+- Face detection and recognition using the `face_recognition` library
+- Real-time camera feed processing with OpenCV
+- Automatic logging of security events
+- Force logout capability for unauthorized access
+- Support for toggling camera feed visibility

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.